 The ability to test is built upon the capabilities of available test systems.
 In the illustration below interference is introduced to test channel access in a fixed frame system.
-As can be clearly seen, the interference generator has a defined bandwidth.
-A threshold is defined, but the interference, while it will cross that threshold at a given point (defined to be at the channel edge in this illustration), has only slightly different energy levels on either side of the boundary.
-This physical requirement of real test systems and test uncertainty created by the precision with this the system can control the amplitude or frequency of the interference creates a limit on the ability to test the candidate system.
+As can be clearly seen the interference generator has a defined bandwidth.
+A threshold is defined but the interference, while it will cross that threshold at a given point, defined to be at the channel edge in this illustration, has only slightly different energy levels on either side of the boundary.